gazette/ping-pong/README.rst

     $ ln -s $(go list -f '{{ .Dir }}' -m go.gazette.dev/core)/kustomize kustomize/core

 You'll need to update this soft-link whenever you change the associated ``go.mod`` module version.
+(There's probably a better way to manage this, but I don't know it off hand).

+Manifests of this repo are:

 :kustomize/bases/ping-pong:
     Base manifest which kustomizes the ``consumer`` manifest of the Gazette repo to